 mappingparameter specifies a list of Ambassador routing rules for a backend service.

 sourceof a routing rule is mapped to a

-sourceis the URL of requests coming to GCP, and
+sourceis the URL of requests coming to Google Cloud, and

 The following table demonstrates example rules to route incoming requests from